Introduction to IoT Boards

 - A wide range of third-party libraries and sensors are available for Arduino Uno.

-- A huge community of users along with easily available resources.
+- A huge community of users, along with readily available resources.

 Disadvantages:

-- Processing and task performance speed are lower when compared with other competitors.
+- The board’s processing and task performance speeds are lower than other competitors.

-- Arduino Uno has a big structure which requires large sized PCB, other competitors like ATmega works well for IoT development.
+- Arduino Uno has a big structure requiring a large-sized PCB; competitors like ATmega work well for IoT development.

 b.
 ESP8266

 ESP8266 is a low-cost IoT board with an embedded WIFI system that allows for rapid prototyping of IoT applications.
 This comes with multiple variants and specific features such as memory capacity and number pins.
-Arduino IDE can be used to develop alternative IoT IDE or IoT applications.
+The Arduino IDE can be utilized for developing alternative IoT IDEs or IoT applications.

 Advantages:

-- ESP8266 IoT board is a cost-friendly.
+- ESP8266 IoT board is cost-friendly.
 IoT solution in real-time implementation.

-- This segment is very reliable and easily available in the market.
+- This segment is very reliable and readily available in the market.

 Disadvantages:

-- Most of the document is available in only Mandarin language, which makes it inaccessible to the rest of the world.
+- Most of the document is available in Mandarin, making it inaccessible to the rest of the world.

 2. Single Board Computer